LgQu/SILMM/README.md

 ## Citation

-If you find our work useful in your research, please consider citing DPT:
+If you find our work useful in your research, please consider citing SILMM:

 ```tex
 @article{qu2024silmm,